rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    doing it enough.
 1. Room and Board at Grinnell and elsewhere.
 (See the `act-tuition-survey` musing for links.)
-1. How do you choose what to muse about?
-I trust my muse.
-Sometimes my muse says "It's time to muse about this."
-Sometimes I have to show my muse the list of potential topics we've come up with in the past and the muse picks one for me.
-Believe it or not, but there are times my muse is wrong ([1] or I'm not listening well) and I get partway through a musing before I realize that it's not the right topic for the day.
-I set those aside, update the list of potential topics, and ask my muse to consider another.
-Then there are the days that I'm really lazy and find a musing that has a substantial draft ([2] I write most musings from scratch, but there are also a number of partial ones I write either for the aforemention "start and give up" reason or because I wanted to get some ideas down and those provide a good start.)
-I spend a few minutes cleaning it up and then post it.
-   But those days are rare.
-When I clean up a draft musing, even one that is mostly complete, I often get caught up in the topi and revise it substantially.
-End of next month?
 1. Cpanel?
 1. Academic geneaology. <http://veblenhouse.blogspot.com/2017/04/the-usefulness-of-useless-knowledge.html>. <http://www.towntopics.com/wordpress/2013/02/06/who-is-oswald-veblen-imagine-princeton-without-the-ias-einstein-herrontown-woods/>. <https://genealogy.math.ndsu.nodak.edu/id.php?id=805>. <http://etcweb.princeton.edu/CampusWWW/Companion/veblen_oswald.html>.
 [Moved up]
 1. Socks and VPN?